monteslu/gamepad-node/README.md

 Most browsers only recognize about 20-30 controllers for standard mapping.
 Try plugging in a Logitech Precision or some retro USB adapter - you'll get `mapping: ""` and buttons all over the place.

-This library gives **every controller** standard mappings.
+This library gives **every controller** standard mappings using position-aware databases.
 Your game works with anything, zero config required.

+**Bonus:** We also correctly detect rumble support.
+Browsers often expose `vibrationActuator` even when hardware doesn't support it - we set it to `null` if rumble isn't available.

 ## Development